purviporwal1812/where-in-the-world/README.md

 ## Continued development

-I plan to add a "Dark Mode" toggle button to improve user experience.
-This feature will allow users to switch between light and dark themes seamlessly.
-Implementation will involve adding a toggle button in the UI, managing theme states using CSS variables or state management, and ensuring accessibility and user preference persistence
+Planning to integrate :
+- "Dark Mode" toggle button to enhance user experience, enabling seamless switching between light and dark themes.
+- Ability for users to click through from a country's detail page to explore its bordering countries, enriching the app's interactive capabilities.

+These enhancements aim to make the website more user-friendly and engaging.

 ## Useful resources